-Morphological variation among individuals has the potential to influence multiple life history characteristics such as dispersal, migration, reproductive fitness, and survival (Wilder et al. 2016).
-One morphological trait that might be particularly likely to influence these life history characteristics is energetic condition.
-Individuals that are in better "condition" can disperse or migrate further or more successfully, have greater reproductive success, and survive longer (Heidinger et al. 2010; Liao et al. 2011; Wilder et al. 2016), particularly in years where environmental conditions are harsh (Milenkaya et al. 2015).
-For example, a study conducted on vipers showed that while the level of fat reserves in males was not related to their sexual activity, females with low fat reserves engaged in sexual interactions less frequently than those with higher fat reserves (Aubret et al. 2002).
-In contrast, mantids showed conflicting results regarding the relationship between fat reserves and reproductive success (Barry and Wilder 2013).
+Morphological and physiological variation among individuals has the potential to influence multiple life history characteristics such as dispersal, migration, reproductive fitness, and survival (Wilder et al., 2016).
+One trait that might be particularly likely to influence these life history characteristics is energetic condition.
+46 Individuals that are in better "condition" can disperse or migrate further or more successfully, have greater 47 reproductive success, and survive longer (Heidinger et al., 2010; Liao et al., 2011; Wilder et al., 2016), 48 particularly in years where environmental conditions are harsh (Milenkaya et al., 2015).
+For example, a study conducted on vipers showed that while the level of fat reserves in males was not related to their sexual 50 activity, females with low fat reserves engaged in sexual interactions less frequently than those with higher 51 fat reserves (Aubret et al., 2002).
+In contrast, mantids showed conflicting results regarding the relationship 52 between fat reserves and reproductive success (Barry & Wilder, 2013).
 Female mantids were fed either a high protein, low lipid diet, or a high lipid, low protein diet.
-The females that received the high lipid diet had higher lipid content in most parts of their body compared to that of their high protein diet counterparts.
-However, they were not able to produce even half as many eggs as the females fed the high protein, low lipid diet.
+The females that received the high lipid diet 54 had higher lipid content in most parts of their body compared to that of their high protein diet counterparts.
+55 However, they were not able to produce even half as many eggs as the females fed the high protein, low 56 lipid diet.
 This led to lower male attraction, measured by the number of copulation events, thus negatively impacting further reproductive success.

-A variety of morphological proxies have been used to quantify energetic condition (i.e., fat score, weight, ratio of weight to tarsus length, ratio of weight to wing chord length; Labocha et al. 2014).
-However, there is mixed support regarding whether and how these proxies relate to life history characteristics (Labocha et al. 2014; Wilder et al. 2016).
-A review conducted by Barnett (2015) shows that, while mass or body size measures of condition are often assumed to have a positive linear relationship with fitness, this is not always the case, and the relationship should first be empirically validated before being used as a proxy (Barnett et al. 2015).
-In some instances, the condition proxy might relate to life history characteristics, but in an unexpected way.
-For example, theoretical simulations of small birds show that survival does not increase linearly with energy (i.e., fat) reserves (McNamara et al. 2005).
+A variety of morphological proxies have been used to quantify energetic condition [i.e., fat score, weight, ratio of mass to structural size, residuals from a linear regression of mass as a function of structural body size; Labocha et al. (2014); Jacobs et al. (2012)].
+However, there is mixed support regarding whether and how these proxies relate to life history characteristics (Labocha et al., 2014; Wilder et al., 2016).
+A review conducted by Barnett (2015) shows that, while mass or body size measures of energetic condition are often assumed to have a positive linear relationship with fitness, this is not always the case, and the relationship should first be empirically validated before being used as a proxy (Barnett et al., 2015).
+In some instances, the proxy might relate to life history characteristics, but in a non-linear way.
+For example, theoretical simulations of small birds show that survival does not increase linearly with energy (i.e., fat) reserves (McNamara et al., 2005).
 If the reserves are too low, the individual is at risk of starvation.
-However, once the reserves get too high, the individual is at an increased risk of predation (McNamara et al. 2005).
+However, once the reserves get too high, the individual is at an increased risk of predation (McNamara et al., 2005).
 Thus, fat reserves can relate to a life history variable (survival), but in a U-shaped relationship rather than a linear one.